RCFE Administrator License

 How Do I Get an RCFE License in California?

-Opening and operating an RCFE requires licensure and Administrator certification and is a great business model that benefits those receiving care as well as the investor.
+Opening and operating a California RCFE requires licensure and Administrator certification and is a great business model that benefits those receiving care as well as the investor.

 This article describes in more detail on how to obtain your RCFE license.